-Being a Trojan means a commitment to our faith, to academic success, and to being involved inside and outside the BCHS community.
-Our students are supported by over 50 years of history and tradition.
+Being a Bishop Chatard Trojan means a commitment to our faith, to academic success, and to being involved inside and outside the BCHS community.
+Our students are supported by over 60 years of history and tradition.
 In our role as the Archdiocese of Indianapolis North Deanery High School, it remains our mission to serve all students who seek a rigorous and authentic Catholic education.
 We achieve that by maintaining an inclusive learning environment that offers innovative programs.
-This includes almost 50 honors and Advanced Placement and Dual Credit courses, along with a robust Academic Support Program.
-In addition, our College Career & Readiness Score is well above the state average at 78.8%.
+This includes over 50 honors, Advanced Placement and Dual Credit courses, along with a robust Academic Support Program.
+In addition, our College Career & Readiness Score is well above the state average!

-Bishop Chatard students enjoy the benefits of a low student-to-teacher ratio-13:1, and an average class size of 18.
-This allows our students to be given the attention necessary by our amazing faculty to succeed and excel in their academics.
+Bishop Chatard students enjoy the benefits of a low student-to-teacher ratio - 11:1.
+This affords our students the necessary attention from our amazing faculty to succeed and excel in their academics.

-Our extracurriculars and clubs range from our improv comedy team to our fishing club and even a robotics club that we affectionately call our Trobotics club.
-These clubs and extracurriculars offer students the opportunity to be involved and engage in what it means to be a Trojan.
-In fact, while our average grade point average is 3.5, our students with the highest GPAs are typically those who are the most involved in extracurriculars-with some involved in five or more extracurriculars!
+Our extracurriculars and clubs range from our improv comedy team to our robotics club that we affectionately call our Trobotics club.
+These clubs and extracurriculars offer students the opportunity to be involved in what it means to be a Trojan.
+In fact, while our average grade point average is 3.5, our students with the highest GPAs are typically those who are the most involved in extracurriculars - with some involved in five or more activities!